MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 #### Handoff dialog

 Handoff dialog is run when user requests handoff - invokes handoff interrupt.
 For agent it is default dialog.
 Class contains logic for message forwarding between user and agent and vice versa.
-It contains also part of initialization logic for enqueuing support case request and creating Support case item in Cosmos DB and storing user conversation reference.
-It contains logic for ending support case as well.
+It contains also parts of initialization logic - enqueuing support case request, creating Support case item in Cosmos DB and storing user conversation reference.
+It contains logic for closing of support case as well.

 ```javascript
 class HandoffDialog extends ComponentDialog {